The island of Guernsey is less than 10km across and has an area of just 62 sq km. It is possible to walk its circumference in a day.

 Roadside vegetable stalls, referred to as ‘hedge veg’ by the locals, are a common sight in Guernsey.

-The £1 note remains in use in Guernsey, nearly 30 years after it was removed from circulation in England.
+The £1 note remains in use in Guernsey, more than 30 years after it was removed from circulation in England.

 Thinking of relocating?

 If you like what you read our sister agency Locate Guernsey is here to help you, your family and your business get set up here in Guernsey.

 Find out more about what Guernsey has to offer if you are thinking of moving to the island.